-The two men decided to form their own nursery to supply quality plant material which was not readily available in the nursery trade.
-In 1979 they found a suitable site for the nursery on the eastern edge of the Goleta Valley.
+In 1978, Marcia and Jim Hodges, the founders of San Marcos Growers, determined that there was a need for a wholesale nursery to supply a more unusual line of plants than was commonly available at the time.
+Jim Hodges was a retired businessman with an interest in horticulture who had dreamed of one day owning his own nursery and was a director of Santa Barbara Beautiful, an organization dedicated to the beautification of public spaces in Santa Barbara.
+Dave Gress was another director of this organization and was also the arborist for the City of Santa Barbara and had found that many of the trees that the city wished to plant were unavailable.
+The Hodges selected Mr. Gress to run the nursery and in 1979 found a suitable site for it on the eastern edge of the Goleta Valley.
 The original 6 acre site had an existing greenhouse that had been used for the production of certified citrus and avocado trees.
-The new nursery was named San Marcos Growers in reference to its location on the historic stagecoach route, which is now San Marcos Road.
-Shortly after the land was purchased, Jim Hodges passed away but his wife, Marcia, decided to fulfill Jim's dream and develop the nursery as planned.
+The new nursery was named San Marcos Growers in reference to its location on the historic stagecoach route that goes over the mountains to the north, which is now San Marcos Road.
+Shortly after the land was purchased, Jim Hodges passed away suddenly but his wife, Marcia, decided to fulfill Jim's dream and develop the nursery as planned.